 Bad hair day

-This first came into prominence in the language following its use in the 1992 film Buffy the Vampire Slayer.
+'Bad hair day' came into prominence in the language following its use in the 1992 film Buffy the Vampire Slayer.

 Buffy (Kristy Swanson) to the one-armed vampire Amilyn (Paul Reubens):